RyanW84/CodeReviews.Console.Phonebook/README.md

 ## How It Works
 1) The console app connects to the database and confirms the connection is open
 2) The menu system is presented to the user to make a choice.
-3) Each menu option has a method that performs the function selected, in some cases such as adding an item there will be a User Interface Method to gather the information from the user, and back end method to act on the database
+3) Each menu option has a method that performs the function selected, in some cases, such as adding an item,m there will be a User Interface Method to gather the information from the user, and back end method to act on the database
 4) The data is stored in two tables: Person and Category.
 They are linked using CategoryID as the Foreign Key (See the Entity Relationship Diagram below)
 5) The app stores and retrieves data from these tables.
-6) The user can perform CRUD operation on the Person and category records
+6) The user can perform CRUD operations on the Person and category records
 7) The user can send text messages
 8) The user can send emails
 9) The app is exited through the Main Menu